 Health Sciences Management and Policy (HSMP) is highly interdisciplinary and thus prospective students come from a variety of undergraduate backgrounds including business, social sciences, physical and life sciences, and humanities.
 The student's record must show evidence of good analytical and communication capabilities and quantitative skills.
 Undergraduate coures in economics and statistics are recommended for all HSMP applicants.
-Applicants for the MHA and MPH degrees should submit test scores from either the GRE or GMAT examination.
+Most successful applicants have a Master’s degree in a related field.

 For information regarding application materials, test scores and codes, and decision timelines see our frequently asked questions page.